 We have been on a lot of food tours recently, and they each were enjoyable in their own way, but the Taste of Thailand version of the Bangkok food tour was just something special.
 Our guide was peppy and knowledgable, having lived in Bangkok since she was six, and the entire production was handled so professionally.
 I loved my day walking Bang Rak, and exploring the Bangkok food tour scene!

 We were hosted by Taste of Thailand Food Tours, but as always, my opinions and my yummy sounds are all my own.
 The Village of Love Food Tour generally costs only $35 per person!
+Learn what other travelers say about the Taste of Thailand Tour on TripAdvisor.

 Pin It!!
 Bangkok Street Food